| | KNOWLEDGE BASED DEVELOPMENT IN MEXICO: IS THERE A ROLE FORTHE UNIVERSITY?

 of policy and economic reforms implemented in Latin America with the

 support of the World Bank and the International Monetary Fund.
+The implementation of changes in industrial and R&D policies within

 the EOI strategy are particularly relevant to understanding the economic